Nutanix Wants to Be the Governance Layer for Enterprise AI Agents

 Nutanix isn't trying to win the foundation model race.
 It's trying to own the control plane underneath it — and with NCM 2.0's on-premises Cost Governance now GA, it has the only ship-it-now product in a market that hasn't fully formed yet.

-When Rajiv Ramaswami took the stage at a Nutanix press release at .NEXT conference last week, the pitch wasn't about GPUs or benchmark leaderboards.
+When Rajiv Ramaswami took the stage at Nutanix's .NEXT conference last week, the pitch wasn't about GPUs or benchmark leaderboards.
 It was about who controls the budget when a fleet of AI agents starts consuming tokens at variable rates across different departments, with no internal accountability and no audit trail.
 NCM 2.0, generally available now, is the company's answer: on-premises cost governance for agentic AI, eliminating the need for a separate SaaS application to track showback, metering, and budgeting.
 For enterprises watching monthly AI bills balloon, this is the unsexy infrastructure that moves purchase decisions.

 The broader agentic AI story is less immediate.
 Nutanix Agentic AI is in early access today, with general availability expected in H2 2026.
 It integrates with Nvidia AI Enterprise at the Agent Builder layer.
 NKP Metal, which extends Kubernetes to bare-metal infrastructure, is in early access for NKP Pro and Ult license users, also GA H2 2026.
 SP Central, covering neocloud multi-tenancy, lands in the second half of 2026.
 The one thing enterprises can buy today is the governance layer — not the agent platform itself.